-The goals of treatment for cleft lip and cleft palate are to ensure the child's ability to eat, speak, hear and breathe and to achieve a normal facial appearance.
+The goals of treatment for cleft lip and cleft palate are to improve the child's ability to eat, speak and hear normally and to achieve a normal facial appearance.

 Surgery to correct cleft lip and palate is based on your child's particular situation.
 Following the initial cleft repair, your doctor may recommend follow-up surgeries to improve speech or improve the appearance of the lip and nose.

 - Follow-up surgeries — between age 2 and late teen years

 Cleft lip and palate surgery takes place in a hospital.
-Your child will receive an anesthetic, so he or she won't feel pain or be awake during surgery.
-Many different surgical techniques and procedures are used to repair cleft lip and palate, reconstruct the affected areas, and prevent or treat related complications.
-In general, procedures may include:
+Your child will receive a general anesthetic, so he or she won't feel pain or be awake during surgery.
+Several different surgical techniques and procedures are used to repair cleft lip and palate, reconstruct the affected areas, and prevent or treat related complications.

 - Cleft lip repair.
 To close the separation in the lip, the surgeon makes incisions on both sides of the cleft and creates flaps of tissue.
 The flaps are then stitched together.
 The repair should create a more normal lip appearance, structure and function.
 Initial nasal repair, if needed, is usually done at the same time.

 Treatment for complications

 - Hearing aids or other assistive devices for a child with hearing loss

-- Wilkins-Haug L. Etiology, prenatal diagnosis, obstetrical management and recurrence of orofacial clefts. http://www.uptodate.com/index.
-Accessed May 29, 2012.
+- Wilkins-Haug L. Etiology, prenatal diagnosis, obstetrical management and recurrence of orofacial clefts. http://www.uptodate.com/home.
+Accessed May 12, 2015.

 - Crockett DJ, et al. Cleft lip and palate.
 Facial Plastic Surgery Clinics of North America.
 2014;22:573.